A Lindemann-Weierstrass theorem for $E$-functions: Abstract

 \section{Abstract}

 $E$-functions were introduced by Siegel in 1929 to generalize Diophantine properties of the exponential function.
-After developments of Siegel's methods by Shidlovskii, Nesterenko and Andr\'e, Beukers proved in 2006 an optimal result on the algebraic independence of the values of $E$-functions.
+After developments of Siegel's methods by Shidlovskii, Nesterenko and Andr\'e, Beukers proved in 2006 an optimal result on the algebraic independence of the values of $E$-functions which generalizes the Lindemann-Weierstrass theorem.
 Since then, it seems that no general result was stated concerning the relations between the values of a single $E$-function.
-We prove that Andr\'e's theory of $E$-operators and Beuker's result lead to a Lindemann--Weierstrass theorem for $E$-functions.
+We prove that Andr\'e's theory of $E$-operators and Beuker's result lead to a Lindemann--Weierstrass theorem for $E$-functions in its ``linear independence'' formulation.
+As a consequence, we show that all transcendental values at algebraic arguments of an entire hypergeometric function are linearly independent over $\Qbar$.